FINNISH ANCESTRY

 Iris Margaret Mustonen with her mother, Anna Maria Mustonen

 Anna later divorced Johan Arvid Mustonen on January 12, 1938.
-The divorce file gives a record of all the places where Johan and Anna lived.
-After the marriage of Anna and Johan, they lived at Port Arthur, Ontario, until early January, 1919, when Johan proceeded to New York City to obtain employment as a newspaper editor, and was followed in August of 1919 by Anna.
+The divorce file gives a record of all the places where Johan and Anna lived after they were married in 1915.
+Anna and Johan lived at Port Arthur, Ontario, until early January, 1919, when Johan proceeded to New York City to obtain employment as a newspaper editor, and was followed in August of 1919 by Anna.
 According to the U. S. Census taken on January 7, 1920, the Mustonen family was living at that time in the Borough of Brooklyn, Kings County, New York.
 John A. Mustonen is the head of the household, Anna M. Mustonen is his wife, Esther Alho is listed as stepdaughter aged 15, and Iris M. Mustonen is a daughter aged 9.
-They lived in New York City until August, 1920, when they returned to Port Arthur, Ontario and remained there until late June or early July 1922, after which they lived and cohabited in Turtle, Ontario until September, 1926, and at Decimal, Manitoba, during summers and in Port Arthur, Ontario during winters until July, 1928, after which they remained in Decimal, Manitoba, until March, 1932 when they moved to Elma, Manitoba until the occurrences of adultery with an unnamed female occurred.
-Anna lived the remainder of her life in Canada as Anna Maria Martin.
-She died August 18, 1963, and is buried at Barrie Union Cemetery, Barrie, Ontario.
+They lived in New York City until August, 1920, when they returned to Port Arthur, Ontario and remained there until late June or early July 1922, after which they lived in Turtle, Ontario until September, 1926.
+At that time, they lived at Decimal, Manitoba, during summers and in Port Arthur, Ontario during winters until July, 1928, after which they remained in Decimal, Manitoba, until March, 1932 when they moved to Elma, Manitoba until the occurrences of adultery with an unnamed female occurred.
+Anna moved in with her daughter, Iris and their family, and lived the remainder of her life in Canada as Anna Maria Martin.
+Anna chose the name 'Martin' as the closest translation to her maiden name of Mård.
+The literal translation of Anna's surname was 'marten', a small animal found in Finland.
+She died August 18, 1963, and is buried at Barrie Union Cemetery, Barrie, Ontario in plot 54 H section 2-South.

 Anna Maria Martin